 GET A FREE PRICE QUOTE

 The Chevrolet Suburban is large--in fact, it's one of the biggest SUVs around in the U.S. It’s a truck-based utility vehicle that can seat the entire family with legitimate towing capability and substantial off-road ability when properly configured.
-The Suburban shares many of its components with its siblings: the Chevrolet Silverado, GMC Sierra and Yukon, and the Cadillac Escalade.
+The Suburban shares many of its components with its siblings: the Chevrolet Silverado, Cadillac Escalade, and the GMC Sierra and Yukon.

 The Suburban can seat up to nine passengers, has impressive towing capacity, and offers buyers a choice of four-wheel-drive systems and powertrains.
 The Ford Expedition, Toyota Sequoia, and Nissan Armada are all competitors to the Suburban, and as Chevy's biggest vehicle, it's a suitable substitute for the full-size van and a towing vehicle supreme--even if it's not the first vehicle the planet-friendly crowd thinks of when it shops for a new vehicle.